isomerpages/moe-nationaljc/_experience/Character/Sexuality Education (Sec).md

 <b> <u> *eTeens* Programme </u> </b>:<br><br>

-</li><li>eTeens is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.
+<li>eTeens is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.
 The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions.<br><br>

 </li><li>Students are taught skills such as decision-making, assertiveness and negotiation to say “no” to sex and negative peer pressure.
 They also learn that the impact of STIs/HIV extends beyond themselves and involves their family, and the importance of responsible decision-making and seeking help.
 Abstinence and upholding family values are the key messages.<br><br>